 Health Benefits

-EVOO is often lauded as one of the healthiest oils due to its high monounsaturated fat and antioxidant content.
-Its anti-inflammatory properties make it an excellent choice for overall health, particularly for those managing inflammatory conditions.
+EVOO is widely celebrated as one of the healthiest oils available.
+It is rich in monounsaturated fats and antioxidants, offering powerful anti-inflammatory properties that make it an excellent choice for overall health and particularly beneficial for those with inflammatory conditions.

 Cooking Use